White paper

 This layer consists of a 4’’ × 3’’ matrix grid for 10 numbered keys, excluding the 10 dielectric pads (see dielectric layer).

-Figure 2: Layer 1 schematic
+Figure 2: Base conductive layer schematic

 Ink ACI SS1109 stretchable silver ink